MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/make-external-list.md

     In the **SQL Server Connection** dialog box, select **Connect with Impersonated Custom Identity**.
 Then, in the **Secure Store Application ID** text box, type the Secure Store Application ID that stores credentials for the target database and then select **OK**.

-10. If you see a prompt for credentials to access the external data source, enter the correct **User name** and **Password** credentials to access the external data system.
-Then, select **OK** to connect.
+10. If you see a prompt for credentials to access the external data source, to access the external data system, enter the correct **User name** and **Password** credentials.
+Then, to connect, select **OK**.

     The **Data Source Explorer** tab, you can view a list of tables that are available from the SQL Azure database.
 To see a list of possible operations for this table, open the shortcut menu for the table.